sja-thedude/sja-thedude/README.md

 ## <p align="center">Welcome To My Profile</p>

-💻 I am currently <i>Technical Support Engineer</i> where I provide technical support remotely to junior international web developers through code reviews.
+💻 I am a <i>Software Engineer</i> with hands-on experience in developing simple, responsive and dynamic websites using PHP.
+Also I am expertise in Game Development working on some video games on Unity with C#.
+I have extensive soft skills like time management, handling expectations, working under pressure to meet deadlines, great communication skills with fluency in English, acquiring new technical skills in a short period of time, and remote collaboration through pair programming.
+Currently I am <i>Technical Support Engineer</i> where I provide technical support remotely to junior international web developers through code reviews.
 By proposing improvements in their source code and checking quality for quality assurance.
-Also I am a <i>Full Stack Software Developer</i> with hands-on experience in developing simple, responsive and dynamic websites using PHP.
-I also have experience in Game Development working on some games.
-I have extensive soft skills like time management, handling expectations, working under pressure to meet deadlines, great communication skills with fluency in English, acquiring new technical skills in a short period of time, and remote collaboration through pair programming.
-Also I am a <i>Game Developer</i> with handson experience in developing video game projects made on unity with C# which you can find in my repo.

 ## <p align="center">My Professional Stats</p>